imthatalex/js-axios-api-account-manager/README.md

 # Use

 Originally used with an API that fetched data using an ID, insert the selected ID from the API you're using to fetch the data.
-Can be be re-written to just use a link without an ID.

 ```javascript
 let getOptionValuesUrl = 'https://example.com/example' + idSelected + '?apiKey=12c34de5-6789-012b-3ea4-5ed678901b2f';